andrewhao/tla-plus-onramp/README.md

 ## Example 1: Transaction Isolation problem

-What might happen if our database did not correctly implement transaction isolation?
-In the book *Designing Data-Intensive Applications*, the Transactions chapter illustrates a scenario where read isolation is not correctly implemented in the database, leading to bad outcomes.
+In the book *Designing Data-Intensive Applications*, the Transactions chapter illustrates a scenario where read isolation is not correctly implemented in the database, leading to *dirty reads* - simultaneous queries may be able to read dirty data from complex multi-statement operations - leading to bad outcomes.

-Let's say we are a bank where a user attempts to transfer money between two accounts, and a separate query is being run by an auditor.
+Let's say we are a bank where a user attempts to transfer money between two accounts, and a separate query is being run by an auditor who wants to ensure that the bank software is working correctly and no funny money business is happening:

 ```mermaid
 sequenceDiagram